 Heart Disease Can Affect the Young & Healthy – What Should You Do?

-Dr Ashok Seth tells you why this happens and what you should do to prevent heart disease.
+Dr Ashok Seth tells you why heart disease affects the young and what you can do to keep yourself safe.

 Heart attacks and cardiac issues are for old people to worry about, right?
 Wrong.
 Today it’s not uncommon to hear about people in their 20s and 30s struggling with their heart health.
 Even the ones who are seemingly healthy aren’t absolutely safe and can have sudden attacks.